drshibalbhartiya/second-opinion-eye-care/glaucoma-consultation.md

+# What Actually Happens During a Glaucoma Consultation

+*A clinician's approach to diagnosing and managing glaucoma.*

+**Author:** Dr Shibal Bhartiya

 ---

-author: Dr Shibal Bhartiya
-description: A clinician's approach to diagnosing and managing glaucoma.
-title: What Actually Happens During a Glaucoma Consultation What Actually Happens During a Glaucoma Consultation
-A clinician's approach to diagnosing and managing glaucoma
-Author: Dr Shibal Bhartiya
-Glaucoma & Neuro-Ophthalmology Specialist, Gurugram, India
----
-Overview
+## Overview

 Most people imagine a glaucoma consultation as a quick pressure check followed by a prescription.
 That is not how modern glaucoma care works.